hzqtc/hzqtc.github.com/_posts/2012-2-27-kvm-network-bridging.md

     qemu-kvm -hda /path/to/vm.img -net nic -net tap,script=/path/to/qemu-ifup,downscript=/path/to/qemu-ifdown

 The last thing is to setup guest's network as the same as the host but choose a unique IP address.
-All the scripts in this article can be download [here](https://github.com/hzqtc/scripts/tree/master/kvm).